-- deepening of the voice
+- deepening of your voice

-- smaller-than-normal breasts
+- small breasts

 - enlarged clitoris